Career Guide

 How to Become a Game Warden in Iowa: 5 Steps

-The path to becoming a Iowa game warden follows five core steps:
+The path to becoming an Iowa game warden follows five core steps:

-1. Meet the baseline — Confirm U.S. citizenship, age 22, education (High school diploma + natural resource coursework preferred), and a clean background for Iowa.
+- Clear the entry bar — U.S. citizenship, the 22-year minimum age, high school diploma + natural resource coursework preferred, and a clean history in Iowa.

-2. Complete education or qualifying experience — High school diploma + natural resource coursework preferred.
+- Finish the education or experience prerequisite — High school diploma + natural resource coursework preferred.

-3. Apply and pass the entrance exams — Iowa Department of Natural Resources administers a written exam, physical agility test, oral interview, and background investigation.
+- Apply and pass the exam series — Iowa Department of Natural Resources, Law Enforcement Bureau administers a written exam, physical agility test, oral board, and background check.

-4. Graduate from the academy — Complete the Iowa Law Enforcement Academy (ILEA) program.
+- Graduate the training academy — Complete the Iowa Law Enforcement Academy (ILEA) program.

 For the full nationwide walkthrough, see our how to become a game warden guide.